nzuzo-newsnet/mysite/articles/Project Management/01-planning-and-scope.md

 Depending on your methodology and communication style, you may need to spend some time considering what measuring stick you are going to use to track progress.

-As overused as it is, SMART is still a fairly reasonable way to guide your goal setting.
+As overused as it is, SMART[14] is still a fairly reasonable way to guide your goal setting.

 ### Specific